-To notify the school that bullying may be occurring, or you have witnessed bullying, a report must be made by contacting the relevant YLC or emailing upstander@goondiwindishs.eq.edu.au This email will go to all Year Level Coordinators, Head of Departments, Deputy Principals and Principal.
+To notify the school that bullying may be occurring, or you have witnessed bullying, a report must be made by contacting the relevant YLC, HOD or Deputy Principal.
 The appropriate staff member will then be able to address the concerns raised.
-When sending this report, please include the following:
+When discussing this incident, please include the following:

 - Name of person being bullied or harmed

 - Grade

-- Date of incident
+- · Date of incident

 - Location of incident

 - What happened

-- Please also include any appropriate screen shots to support any cyber bullying.
+- · Please also include any appropriate screen shots to support any cyber bullying.